 The underlying condition that the Buteyko Breathing Technique addresses is, simply put, over-breathing.
 The premise of the Buteyko Breathing Technique is that over-breathing is the cause of many illnesses in which the sufferers feel they can't catch their breath and get enough air!

-According to Dr. Konstantin Buteyko, founder of this breathing-retraining technique, constricting the bronchial airways (asthma) or nasal passageways (allergies) are just two of the most obvious ways the body tries to slow down the breathing to meet only the demands of metabolism and no more.
-Sleep apnea and snoring are examples of other ways our bodies try to get our attention.
-(For a list of illnesses Buteyko attributed to over-breathing, see Health Conditions.)
+According to the late Dr. Konstantin Buteyko, founder of this breathing-retraining technique, constricting the bronchial airways (asthma) or nasal passageways (allergies) are just two of the most obvious ways the body tries to slow down the breathing to meet only the demands of metabolism and no more.

 Buteyko educators believe that people may start over-breathing for many reasons: